A HariPo oneshot

 The Slytherin waited a minute.
 "I thought so."

-"You're right," the Head Boy stated sadly.
+"You're right," the Head Boy stated sadly, quietly.
 "I should've made a different choice a long time ago."

 The twin's shoulders sagged.
-He hadn't meant to hurt Scor with his words.
+He hadn't meant to hurt Scorpius with his words.
 He'd merely wanted Scorpius… Hell.
-He could put his period there.
+He could put his full stop there.
 Lorcan was right.
 He merely wanted Scorpius.

 "Is it possible I used an Erasable Ink quill for that question?"
 Scorpius pushed.
 "You know… Giving me the chance to change my answer."